danilodelucio/game-dev/README.md

 # game-dev
 A few small game development projects I've explored.
+All the assets were provided by the instructors.

 > [!TIP]
 > *If you wanna play one of the games, click on the image to start downloading it.*